cosmos/cosmos-sdk/docs/architecture/adr-028-public-key-addresses.md

 }
 ```

-The `typ` parameter should be a schema description, containing all significant attributes with deterministic serialization (eg: utf8 string).
+The `typ` parameter should be a schema descriptor, containing all significant attributes with deterministic serialization (eg: utf8 string).
 `LengthPrefix` is a function which prepends 1 byte to the address.
 The value of that byte is the length of the address bits before prepending.
 The address must be at most 255 bits long.
 We are using `LengthPrefix` to eliminate conflicts - it assures, that for 2 lists of addresses: `as = {a1, a2, ..., an}` and `bs = {b1, b2, ..., bm}` such that every `bi` and `ai` is at most 255 long, `concatenate(map(as, \a -> LengthPrefix(a))) = map(bs, \b -> LengthPrefix(b))` iff `as = bs`.

-Implementation Tip: account implementations should cache address in their structure.
+Implementation Tip: account implementations should cache addresses.

 #### Multisig Addresses